bordoley/reactive-js/docs/interfaces/rx.ObserverLike.md

 ▸ **[ObserverLike_notify]**(`next`): `void`

-Notifies the the sink of the next notification produced by the observable source.
+Notifies the the observer of the next notification produced by the observable source.

-Note: The `notify` method must be called from within a `SchedulerContinuationLike` scheduled using the sink's `schedule` method.
+Note: The `notify` method must be called from within a `SchedulerContinuationLike` scheduled using the observer's `schedule` method.

 #### Parameters